programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 # Customizing 0 A.D. for Educational Use

 One aspect of 0 A.D. that makes it compelling for educational use is that the game itself is fully customizable.
-Here, I introduce you to three of the main ways to transform the game into a customized tool for your own didactic purposes, from simplest to most challenging: finding and installing community gameplay modifications, importing real-world geographic data to create a realistic historical scenario, and building a modification from scratch.
+Here, I introduce you to three of the main ways to transform the game into a customized tool for your own didactic purposes, from simplest to most challenging: finding and installing community gameplay modifications; importing real-world geographic data to create a realistic historical scenario using Atlas, the game's built-in terrain and scenario editor; and building a modification from scratch.

-## Installing Community Gameplay Modifications
+## Automatically Installing Community Gameplay Modifications

 The easiest way to customize 0 A.D. for your class is to make use of prepackaged community gameplay modifications (mods).
 At any point in time, you may find dozens to hundreds of mods hosted at various places on the Web that are compatible with the most recent game release.
 Since 0 A.D. was founded by game modifiers (modders), the game has been built from scratch in such a way that installing and using those mods is straightforward.

 In fact, 0 A.D. comes with a built-in mod installer with click-to-install community mods that the game's makers [have verified for safety](https://gitea.wildfiregames.com/0ad/0ad/wiki/Mod_Verification_Process) and uploaded to [mod.io's 0 A.D. set](https://mod.io/g/0ad).

+After launching the game, from the main menu, click "Settings," then "Mod Selection."

+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-13.png" alt="In-game Settings menu option for Mod Selection." caption="Figure 2.
+In-game Settings menu option for Mod Selection" %}

-After launching the game, from the main menu, click "Settings," then "Mod Selection," then click "Download Mods" (on the bottom task bar), and then click "Accept" (for mod.io's Terms of Service) to be greeted with the full list.
+Next, click "Download Mods" (on the bottom task bar). and then click "Accept" (for mod.io's Terms of Service) to be greeted with the full list.

+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-14.png" alt="Accepting mod.io's Terms of Service in order to download mods automatically in-game." caption="Figure 3.
+Accepting mod.io's Terms of Service" %}

 Then, click on a mod, and click "Download."

+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-15.png" alt="Downloading the Community Maps 2 mod as the sample for this tutorial using the game's built-in mod downloader." caption="Figure 4.
+Downloading a modification in-game" %}

 To enable the mod(s) that you desire to use, click on each one in the top menu of available mods, and then click "Enable" on the bottom task bar.

+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-16.png" alt="Enabling the Community Maps 2 mod as the sample for this tutorial using the game's built-in mod manager." caption="Figure 5.
+Enabling a downloaded mod" %}

 Finally, click "Save and Restart" to relaunch the game with the mod(s) of your choosing ready for use.

 ### Two Recommended Mods